Student Legal Education Group

 Positions

-• Coordinator- Helping to prepare presentations, train presenters, liaise with the UNSW Law School, solicitors and other external stakeholders, and overall planning and organisation involved in executing the smooth running of the program
+• Coordinators assist in preparing presentations, train presenters and liaise with the UNSW Law School, legal practitioners and other external stakeholders.
+They facilitate the overall planning and organisation involved in executing the smooth running of a program.

-• Student Representative (Presenter)- facilitate and present seminars and workshops to disadvantaged schools and local and regional communities to equip program participants with the knowledge to engage with the law.
+• Student Representatives (Presenters) present seminars and workshops to disadvantaged schools as well as local and regional communities.
+They equip program participants with the knowledge to engage with the law.

 Duration